syncfusion-content/maui-docs/MAUI/Segmented-Control/display-mode.md

 documentation: ug
 ---

-# Create segment content in .NET MAUI Segmented control (SfSegmentedControl)
+# Create Segment Content in .NET MAUI Segmented Control (SfSegmentedControl)

 Depending on the application, different scenarios may require icons, text, or a combination of both for effective communication.